 Each laboratory has its own functions and tools.
-No one should be in the laboratory that does not have approved access and training for that laboratory.
-Always dress appropriately, and wear safety equipment as required (these requirements are explained in the EH&S training sessions).
+No one should be in a laboratory if they do not have approved access and training for that laboratory.
+Always dress appropriately, and wear safety equipment as required (these requirements are explained in the Environmental Health & Safety and/or Departmental training sessions).
 Students should listen to directions from the laboratory staff as these staff members have more experience than new students.

 Safety is the number one priority in laboratories.
 It is your responsibility to clean up after yourself.
-All glassware should be washed and all chemicals labeled and waste properly disposed of as described in the EH&S safety training.
+All glassware should be washed and all chemicals labeled and waste properly disposed of as described in the Chemical Hygiene Plan and safety training.
 This is extremely important for safety but also shows respect for those who use the laboratory.
-Tool time for most tools and laboratory areas is reserved via an online reservation system.
-This ensures that students can plan ahead and book time in laboratories when they need it while they are performing their experiments.
-In order for this system to work it must be used so it is expected that students using space/tools on the reservation system will plan ahead and book their time whenever possible.
-Laboratory and tool use outside of booked time is first-come, first-served.

-Lastly, violations of laboratory safety rules, allowing untrained people into the laboratory, releasing or discussing the laboratory's work with someone outside CNSE, abuse of equipment or damage to tools and equipment, or creating dangerous or hazardous situations will be dealt with through the SUNY Poly student conduct process.
+Lastly, violations of laboratory safety rules, such as allowing untrained people into the laboratory, releasing or discussing confidential laboratory work with unauthorized individuals, abuse of equipment or damage to tools and equipment, or creating dangerous or hazardous situations will be dealt with through the SUNY Poly student conduct process.